RajuMopidevi/LinearRegression_Bikes/README.md

 The company wants to know:

-    Which variables are significant in predicting the demand for shared bikes How well those variables describe the bike demands
+1. Which variables are significant in predicting the demand for shared bikes
+2. How well those variables describe the bike demands

 ## Conclusions
 - Weather conditions matters
 - Year on year growth is observed
 - temparature plays a key role for more bikes being rented
+- Adding more bikes on holidays will increase the revenue, during weekdays less bikes can be placed to avoid maintenance issues.

 ## Technologies Used